 What to Do There

 For decades, Tillamook has had a visitor center where true cheese believers can learn more about how their favorite snack is created.
-In 2018, things are shifting a bit as the company is building an all-new, larger visitor center, but starting in spring 2018 and continuing until summer, visitors will have access to a temporary visitor center during the building of the new one.
+In 2018, the company built an all-new, larger visitor center complete with the famous overhead view of the cheesemaking process.